History and General Context

 According to ABES, Brazil occupies the ninth position in the world ranking of investments in information and communication technology (ICT).
 The ICT sector generated US $ 47 billion in 2018.
-This positive scenario generates demand for the formation of qualified human resources, requiring planning and more significant investments.
-Also, a high degree of innovation and research is needed if the country is to reach increasingly prominent international positions.
-In this sense, it is of national interest to intensify postgraduate programs aimed at training masters and doctors with a higher degree of specialization in strategic sectors of Computing.
+This positive scenario generates demand for the training of qualified human resources, requiring planning and greater investments.
+In addition, for the country to reach ever greater positions in international prominence, research and development (R&D) and innovation is necessary.
+In this sense, it is of national interest to intensify graduate programs aimed at training masters and doctors with a higher degree of specialization in strategic sectors of Computing.

-It is also observed that there is a demand by computer professionals increasingly able to extract knowledge from large volumes of data, so-called data scientists (Davenport and Patil 2012; DSC 2015).
-It can be said that several companies are urging the hiring of data scientists.
-They are immersed in the data deluge (Berman 2008), which is characterized by a great deal of data, with different types of information on an unprecedented scale.
-This demand for these Computer Science experts is well ahead of the supply capacity.
-The treatment of the data deluge being produced by the sciences and billions of users of global Internet services presents itself as one of the great challenges for the current knowledge society.
-In the business world, data scientists are key players in the Big Data scenario (Jagadish et al., 2014).
-They can structure this data and find patterns to advise executives on the implications for products, processes, and decisions (Dhar 2013).
+It is also observed that there is a demand for Computer professionals increasingly qualified to extract knowledge from large volumes of data, the so-called data scientists.
+It can be said that several companies demand to hire data scientists.
+They are immersed in the deluge of data (from English, Data Deluge), which is characterized by a large volume of data, with different types of information on an unprecedented scale.
+This demand for these Computer Science specialists is well ahead of the supply capacity.
+The treatment of the flood of data being produced by the sciences and by billions of users of global Internet services presents itself as one of the great challenges for the current knowledge society.
+In the business world, data scientists are instrumental in addressing the Big Data landscape.
+They are able to structure this data and find patterns in order to advise executives on the implications for products, processes and decisions.

-The demand for data scientists is much broader.
-The data deluge is generally manifold in multiple facets, a fact that has been driving initiatives in several areas, in addition to the business world, to understand it better.
-In the sciences, the data deluge appeared as the expression of a new way of research (Wright 2014), encouraging biologists, astronomers, physicists, and other researchers from different scientific areas to face computational problems in the so-called e-science, which become Barriers to their findings.
-In the government sector, there are opportunities to look at huge public sector databases to generate more efficient planning as well as new services that can improve citizen service.
-The data scientist is, therefore, a professional trained mainly in the analysis, interpretation and manipulation of large volumes of data (MDS 2015), in order to bring the scientific method to the most different sectors aiming the generalized extraction of relevant knowledge from these data (Jacobs 2009; Lazer et al., 2014).
+In fact, the demand for data scientists is much broader.
+The deluge of data appears, in general, in multiple facets, a fact that has been driving initiatives in several areas.
+In the sciences, the flood of data appeared as the expression of a new way of investigation, encouraging biologists, astronomers, physicists, and other researchers from the most different scientific areas to face computational problems in the so-called e-science, which become barriers for their discoveries.
+In the government sector, there are opportunities to focus on immense public sector databases with a view to generating more efficient planning, as well as new services that can improve service to citizens.
+The data scientist is, therefore, a professional trained, mainly, in the analysis, interpretation and manipulation of large volumes of data, in order to bring the scientific method to the most different sectors aiming at the generalized extraction of relevant knowledge from these data .

-To meet this demand and, at the same time, considering the skills and competencies of its faculty, the Graduate Program in Computer Science (PPCIC) is initiated in June 2016.
-The PPCIC begins with a Master’s degree stricto sensu (academic master’s degree), being organized on a quarterly basis.
-To obtain a Master’s degree in Computer Science, students of the Program must obtain 24 credits in disciplines, develop a qualified scientific production and defend both a qualification examination and the master’s dissertation itself.
+Aiming to meet this demand and, at the same time, considering the skills and competences of its faculty, the Graduate Program in Computer Science (PPCIC) started in June 2016.
+The PPCIC starts with a stricto sensu master’s (academic master’s), organized on a quarterly basis.
+To obtain the title of Master in Computer Science, students of the Program need to obtain 24 credits in subjects, develop a qualified scientific production and defend both a qualification exam and a master’s dissertation.

-The PPCIC, together with CEFET/RJ’s the Technical Course in Informatics and the Undergraduate Course in Computer Science from CEFET / RJ, stand out as a pioneering initiative of verticalization.
-Its teachers work at the three levels of education and integration actions are made to enable an exchange among students from those levels.
-Such actions can be observed in the composition of its research groups, computational artifacts production and seminars.
-In the seminars there is an interrelation, participation and enrollment of students from all three educational levels.
+The PPCIC, together with the technical course in Informatics and the graduation in Computer Science from CEFET / RJ, stand out as a pioneering initiative of verticalization.
+Its teachers work at the three levels of education and integration actions are carried out in order to allow an exchange between students at these levels.
+Such actions can be observed in the compositions of research groups, production of computational artifacts and in seminars, in which there is an interrelation, participation and involvement of students at the three levels of education.

-In 2016, the program had its first evaluation.
-The indicators based on its faculty performance in the 2013-2016 quadrennium were well evaluated, receiving a concept ‘good’ in all evaluation dimensions (Program Proposal, Faculty, Student, Intellectual, Social Insertion).
-The evaluation highlighted the qualified production in the restricted index, the academic production, and the distribution among faculty members of the 4 * N publications, besides the acting as reviewers in conferences/ journals.
-Such results point to a good performance of the program.
-However, the regular grade (3) was retained since the Program had been newly created and had no defenses of dissertations yet.
+In 2016, the Program underwent its first evaluation, the indicators raised based on the performance of teachers in the 2013-2016 quadrennium were well evaluated having received a ‘good’ concept in all five dimensions (Program Proposal, Faculty, Student, Production Intellectual Property, Social Insertion).
+Qualified production in a restricted index, production and distribution among the professors of the 4 * N publications, and the role of teachers as reviewers in events / journals were highlighted.
+Such results point to a good performance of the Program.
+However, the regular concept (note 3) was maintained since the Program had just been created and still had no dissertation defense.

-In 2017, CEFET / RJ became the headquarters of the National Exam for Post Graduation in Computing (POSCOMP) in Rio de Janeiro.
-This is an important visibility action for the program.
-In early 2018, two new professors were included as collaborators, following the plan indicated at the end of the 2013-2016 quadrennials.
-Moreover, recent visibility efforts culminated in the organization in 2018 of the VIII Latin American on Cliques in Graphs (LAWCG 2018) and the first Latin America Workshop on Data Science (LADaS 2018) and in 2019, Brazilian e -Science Workshop (BreSci 2019), the Regional High Performance School (ERAD 2019) and the Brazilian Symposium on Multimedia and Web Systems (WebMedia 2019).
+Since 2017, CEFET / RJ has become the regular headquarters of the National Examination for Admission to Graduate Studies in Computing (POSCOMP) in Rio de Janeiro, being an important visibility action for the Program.
+At the beginning of 2018, two professors were added as collaborators, following the planning indicated at the end of the 2013-2016 quadrennial.
+In addition, recent visibility efforts culminated in the organization, in 2018, of the VIII Latin American on Clicks in Graphs (LAWCG 2018) and the first Latin America Workshop on Data Science (LADaS 2018) and in 2019, Brazilian e -Science Workshop (BreSci 2019), the Regional High Performance School (ERAD 2019) and the Brazilian Symposium on Multimedia and Web Systems (WebMedia 2019).

-CEFET / RJ – Federal Center for Technological Education of Rio de Janeiro – is a Federal Institution of Higher Education (HEI).
-Currently, the Institution has eight Post-Graduation Programs stricto sensu with the offer of eight academic Masters courses, four Ph.D. courses, and one professional Master’s degree.
-It also offer six postgraduate courses lato sensu; eleven Undergraduate courses in Computing, Engineering and Administration; two courses of Licentiate in Physics, and 31 courses of technical education.
-These courses are distributed in the Headquarters Unit (Maracanã) and in seven Decentralized Teaching Units (Nova Iguaçu, Maria da Graça, Petrópolis, Nova Friburgo, Valença, Angra dos Reis and Itaguaí).
-CEFET / RJ also operates in the distance education modality, with participation in the Open University of Brazil (UAB), offering a specialization course in Technological Education aimed at the training of teachers who work in basic education, and with the CEDERJ Consortium Superior to Distance from Rio de Janeiro), which brings together federal and state public universities in the State of Rio de Janeiro.
+CEFET / RJ – Federal Center for Technological Education Celso Suckow da Fonseca – is a Federal Institution of Higher Education (IES).
+The Institution currently has nine stricto sensu Graduate Programs offering seven academic Master’s courses, four Doctorate courses and one professional Master’s program.
+It also has six lato sensu Postgraduate courses; eleven Undergraduate courses in the areas of Computing, Engineering and Administration; two Physics Degree courses and 31 High School technical courses.
+The courses are distributed at the Headquarters Unit (Maracanã) and seven campuses (Nova Iguaçu, Maria da Graça, Petrópolis, Nova Friburgo, Valença, Angra dos Reis and Itaguaí).
+CEFET / RJ also operates in the distance education modality, with participation in the Open University of Brazil (UAB), offering a specialization course in Technological Education aiming at the formation of teachers who work in basic education and in the CEDERJ Consortium (Higher Education Center) the Distance from Rio de Janeiro), which brings together federal and state public universities in the State of Rio de Janeiro.

-At that moment, when the Federal Network of Professional, Scientific and Technological Education was consolidated, CEFET / RJ made the option of not transforming into a Federal University of Education, Science and Technology (IF) aiming at becoming a University, a claim that it has the formal support of ANDIFES and the Forum of Pro-Rectors of Research and Post-Graduation (FOPROP).
-In line with the goal of becoming a Technological University, CEFET / RJ’s General Directorate has been investing heavily in research and in graduate studies, being aware of the strategic role of such activities in a university model.
-This support can be seen through a significant increase in its own resources for the needs of research groups and postgraduate programs.
-It is important to notice that the resources are allocated through internal calls for research groups, for support of institucional research projects, as well as PIBIC, masters and doctorate scholarships.
-Such an approach characterizes an institutional maturity in resource application to research and allows PPCIC teachers to plan its operation.
-This commitment to the consolidation of research and graduate studies in the Institution is formalized in its Institutional Development Plan (IDP).
+At that moment, when the Federal Network of Professional, Scientific and Technological Education was consolidated, CEFET / RJ chose not to transform itself into a Federal Institute of Education, Science and Technology (IF) aiming at becoming a University, a claim that it has the formal support of ANDIFES and the Forum of Pro-Rectors of Research and Graduate Studies (FOPROP).
+In line with the objective of becoming a University, the General Directorate of CEFET / RJ has been investing heavily in research and graduate studies, being aware of the strategic role of exercising such activities in a university model.
+This support can be seen through the significant increase in own resources destined to the needs of research groups and graduate programs.
+It is worth mentioning that the resources are allocated through internal calls for proposals for research groups, support for institutional research projects, as well as PIBIC, master’s and doctoral scholarships.
+Such an approach characterizes an institutional maturity in the provision of resources to research and enables the planning of PPCIC teachers to support its functioning.
+This commitment to the consolidation of research and postgraduate studies at the Institution is formalized in its Institutional Development plan (PDI).

-The steady growth of research and graduate activities in CEFET / RJ observed in recent years can be translated by the significant increase in qualified scientific production, the number of research groups, the number of postgraduate programs, the number of fellows Productivity of CNPq, the number of scientific and master’s degree fellowships.
-It can also be observed by the expansion of its research infrastructure with the creation of new laboratories and the modernization of existing ones.
-The renewal of the teaching staff in recent years was an essential factor in promoting the increase of faculty in the institution, especially those with a doctorate.
-This scenario directly influences the prospects for the evolution and consolidation of PPCIC.
+The strong growth in research and graduate activities at CEFET / RJ observed in recent years can be translated by the expressive increase in qualified scientific production, in the number of research groups, in the number of graduate programs, in the number of fellows of CNPq productivity, the number of scientific initiation and master’s scholarships.
+It can also be seen from the expansion of its research infrastructure with the creation of new laboratories and the modernization of existing ones.
+The renewal of the teaching staff in recent years was an essential factor in promoting the increase of the teaching staff at the Institution, especially those with a doctorate.
+This panorama directly influences the prospects for the evolution and consolidation of the PPCIC.

-In order to increase the impact of its actions on the triad of teaching, research and extension, CEFET / RJ established an Institutional Plan for Internationalization.
-Such planning is the result of several previous initiatives of Internationalization, among which we highlight the numerous international collaborations in research already exist and the norms that allow dissertations and theses written in English and defenses presented in English and distance defenses.
+In order to increase the impact of its actions on the teaching, research and extension triad, CEFET / RJ established its Institutional Plan for Internationalization.
+Such planning is the result of several previous internationalization initiatives, among which we highlight the numerous international collaborations in research that already exist and the norms that enable dissertations and theses written in English and defenses also in English and at a distance.

-The PPCIC has fully aligned itself with these institutional actions and promotes local actions that enable the participation of students and teachers in research projects and article production with international collaboration, reception of students of other nationalities, reception of visiting researchers, internationalization of the program page and even course offer in English.
+PPCIC is fully aligned with these institutional actions and promotes local actions that enable the participation of students and teachers in research projects and production of articles in international collaboration, reception of students of other nationalities, reception of visiting researchers, internationalization of the program page and even the offer of program subjects taught in English.